pdf-association/pdf-cos-syntax/README.md

 # Creation of largely text-based PDFs

-This section describes how real-world heavily binary PDFs that would otherwise be unsuitable for reviewing using VSCode can be converted to a largely-text based equivalents more suited to VSCode.
+This section describes how real-world heavily binary PDFs that would otherwise be unsuitable for reviewing using VSCode can be converted to a largely text-based equivalents more suited to VSCode.
 Success is dependent on both the third party tool and the specific features in the PDF file.
 While the output is mostly equivalent, some features will get lost by the conversion process (such as incremental updates, the exact lexical conventions used in the input PDF, etc.).

 ## Using [QPDF](https://github.com/qpdf/qpdf) (_OSS_)